Ethical Fading, Vested Interests, and (Un-)Willful Misconductby David Zahl on Apr 27, 2011 • 10:15 am 1 Comment

-An illuminating op-ed by professors Mark Bazerman and Ann Tenbrunsel in the Times last week, “Stumbling Into Bad Behavior,” in which the notion of “ethical fading,” in other words, unethical conduct which is unconscious in nature (as much apparently is) – mainly in relation to business practices, but the lessons translate.
-Once again we’re confronted with evidence of the unpopular truth that conscious, or willful, transgression is really only the tip of the iceberg, and that to limit the sphere of justice, either “worldly” or divine, to the premeditated/intentional realm is woefully unwise, or dare I say, irresponsible.
+An illuminating op-ed by professors Mark Bazerman and Ann Tenbrunsel in the Times, “Stumbling Into Bad Behavior,” explaining the phenomenon known as “ethical fading,” in other words, unethical conduct which is unconscious in nature (as much apparently is) – mainly in relation to business practices, but the lessons translate.
+Once again we’re confronted with evidence of the unpopular truth that conscious transgression is really only the tip of the ethical iceberg, and that to limit the sphere of justice, either “worldly” or divine, to actions that are premeditated/intentional is woefully unwise, or dare I say, irresponsible.
 In other words, what good news it might be if forgiveness were to extend to facets of behavior or personality which operate outside of our ability to control them:

 Regulators, prosecutors and journalists tend to focus on corruption caused by willful actions or ignorance.
 But in our research, and in the work of other scholars who study the psychology of behavioral ethics, we have found that much unethical conduct that goes on, whether in social life or work life, happens because people are unconsciously fooling themselves.
 They overlook transgressions — bending a rule to help a colleague, overlooking information that might damage the reputation of a client — because it is in their interest to do so.